albertcanales/quake3-server-docker/README.md

 A pre-configured Quake III Arena Server built with Docker, with some nice additions:

 - Built-in support for Instagib mod.
-See [here](#run-mods).
+See [here](#run-mods-and-other-games-like-instagib).
 - Many useful resources to tweak your server.
-See [here](#resources).
+See [here](#references-and-useful-links).

 This server is based on the [ioquake3 engine](https://ioquake3.org/).
-You can find more information on the installation process [here](https://ioquake3.org/help/sys-admin-guide/)
+You can find more information on the installation process [here](https://ioquake3.org/help/sys-admin-guide/).

 ## Installation

-> In order to use this project, you must read an agree on the EULA by *id Software*, which you can find [here](https://ioquake3.org/extras/patch-data/)
+> In order to use this project, you must read an agree on the EULA by *id Software*, which you can find [here](https://ioquake3.org/extras/patch-data/).

 To run the server, you just need to: